mohan2020/w2hsite/site/content/about/index.md

         Good technology must join not just patient and physician journeys, but also their existing technology, such as legacy EHR systems i.e. be available  in the context of their life and their “workflow”.
 Tighter integration with EHRs is necessary.
 Health systems have spent millions deploying and customizing EHRs.
 They are looking for ways to maximize the ROI.
 This will be a platform available to all irrespective of the EHR of choice.
 timeline:
   milestones:
+    - date: December 2017
+      icon: arrow-up
+      iconcolor: blue
+      milestone: 85 research studies and clinical pilots.
+28+ peer reviewed publications.
+      text: Successes continue to add up as the platform is used now not only for research but also for clinical pilots and larger scale clinical deployments.
     - date: July 2016
       icon: comments-o
       iconcolor: green
-      milestone: 85 studies and 28 peer reviewed publications.
+      milestone: 55 studies and 15+ peer reviewed publications.
       text: Successes continue to pile up and the platform continues to evolve as more and more capabilties are needed - gamification, device integrations, text messaging and many more.
     - date: July 2015
       icon: thumbs-o-up
       iconcolor: blue
-      milestone: 50 study milestone is hit
+      milestone: 25+ study milestone
       text: Way To Health continues to gain wider adoption with zero marketing.
 This is major milestone as it represents studies across multiple domains - CHF, Diabetes, Wellness, Adolescents and Children and many more
     - date: Jan 2014
       icon: universal-access
       iconcolor: green
-      milestone: Way to Health is now used as a default platform for BE studies at UPenn and in other institutions
+      milestone: Default platform for BE studies at UPenn and in other institutions
       text: Behavioral economics based research continues to show promise and this purpose built tool increasingly becomes the go-to choice for researchers.
 Kevin and David institute grants to give young researchers a way to quickly try out innovative ideas.
     - date: July 2013
       icon: user-md
       iconcolor: blue
-      milestone: Way to Health begins to grow it's team
+      milestone: We grow the team
-      text: In the true "invest when necessary" mould, Way to Health begins to grow its internal engineering, product and implementation teams.
+      text: In the "invest when necessary" mould, Way to Health begins to grow its internal engineering, product and implementation teams.
     - date: Jan 2012
       icon: flash
       iconcolor: red